Why Family Budget Planning Matters

 Common Family Budgeting Mistakes

 - Being unrealistic: Budgets that are too strict fail within weeks.
-Allow some flexibility
+Allow 5-10% flexibility

-- Forgetting irregular expenses: Account for annual or quarterly costs to avoid surprise shortfalls
+- Forgetting irregular expenses: Account for annual or quarterly costs (property tax, vehicle maintenance)

 - Poor communication: When family members do not understand or buy into the budget, it fails